PUT-JUG/proj-mp/src/Topic 2 - ROS and point clouds.md

 - Generate a 2D map of the robot’s environment using LIDAR data.
 - Enable the robot to navigate autonomously within this known map.
 - Explore how tweaking system parameters affects the performance of SLAM and AMCL algorithms.
-- Extend your skills to 3D localization by creating a 3D map using a laser scanner and the lidarslam_ros2 package.
+- Extend your skills to 3D localization by creating a 3D map using a laser scanner and the lidarslam package.

 # Before You Begin
 To complete the exercises, you’ll need two Docker images: `arm/lab03` (for 2D SLAM and navigation) and `arm/lab06` (for 3D SLAM).
 These images contain pre-configured ROS2 environments with all required tools and dependencies.